 Angels & Demons by Dan Brown

-The story of the book has every masala that you would find in a typical Hindi masala movie.
-A hero and heroine come together in adversity and fall in love, all the good guys turning bad through the story, except the hero and the heroine.
+The story of the book Angels & Demons has every masala that you would find in a typical Hindi masala movie.
+A hero and heroine come together in adversity and fall in love.
+All the good guys turning bad through the story, except for the hero and the heroine.
 A child at the end discovers has killed his own father.
-The drama of the whole city watching the drama on television and the last minute idea to take the destructive weapon to a height where its explosion will not harm anyone and then hero’s miraculous approach.
+The drama of the whole city watching the drama on television.
+And the last minute idea to take the destructive weapon to a height where its explosion will not harm anyone and then hero’s miraculous approach.
 And everyone believes it an act of God.
 At one place when the hero risks his life to save the heroine and tells the villain ‘let her go’, it almost sounds like Dharmendra shouting his famous dialogue.

 Overall, it makes me feel like going and seeing all those places mentioned in the book, now that I know a bit of history behind it.

 Buy this book – Angels & Demons by Dan Brown at Amazon India.